SArehalli/SyntacticSurprisal/README.md

 # Code for Arehalli, Dillon &amp; Linzen (2022) "Syntactic Surprisal From Neural Models Predicts, But Underestimates, Human Processing Difficulty From Syntactic Ambiguities".

 Note that this repository corrects two errors in the analysis presented in the CoNLL paper which mistakenly excluded some filler words and represented some in-vocabulary words are out-of-vocabulary tokens.
-These errors are corrected in the latest arXiv version of the paper.
+These errors are corrected in the forthcoming new arXiv version of the paper.

 ## Instructions to replicate